firebase/firebase-admin-go/README.md

 ## Supported Go Versions

-Admin Go SDK is compatible with at least the three most recent, major Go releases.
+The Admin Go SDK is compatible with at least the three most recent, major Go releases.
 We currently support Go v1.15 and higher.
 [Continuous integration](https://github.com/firebase/firebase-admin-go/actions) system
 tests the code on Go v1.15 through v1.17.